Targeted Agents Active Against HER2-positive Breast Cancer: Questions and Answers

 Patients who receive trastuzumab along with chemotherapy may experience side effects that are different from those of patients who take trastuzumab by itself.
 For example, anemia (a condition in which the number of red blood cells is below normal) and infection, primarily mild upper respiratory infection, have been seen more often in patients given trastuzumab with chemotherapy compared with those receiving trastuzumab alone.

-9. How was the ALTTO trial modified in 2011?
+- How was the ALTTO trial modified in 2011?

-13. How will ALTTO be funded?
+- How was ALTTO funded?

 This text may be reproduced or reused freely.
 Please credit the National Cancer Institute as the source.
 Any graphics may be owned by the artist or publisher who created them, and permission may be needed for their reuse.